 Electronic Broadcasting Media

 Broadcasting is simply a distribution of audio and video content to a dispersed audience using the electronic broadcasting medium.
-Originally the term ‘broadcasting’ referred to the sowing of seeds on farms by scattering them over the large field.
+Originally the term ‘broadcasting’ referred to the sowing of seeds on farms by scattering them over a large field.
 Broadcast media allows ease of news dissemination to even an illiterate person because it appeals to both the auditory and visual senses making it one of the most lucrative types of mass media.
 Centuries later after the newspapers were used as the original mass media, the advent of radio and television happened.
 Radio was the primary medium of news for the general public during wars as well as for sports and entertainment.
 When television was invented, it became the most effective type of mass media as it was primarily used for news dissemination and then for TV shows, live events and other entertainment purposes.

 Forms of Broadcasting Media